West Midlands Behaviour & Inclusion Mentor

 The main objectives and responsibilities of the role are to:

-• Ensure the content and delivery of the mentoring sessions is tailored to the needs of the pupils.
+• Ensure the content and delivery of the mentoring sessions is tailored to the needs of the pupils

-• Aim to decrease the number of negative behaviour incidents of the pupils on the programme by integrating the use of our advanced data system into daily practice.
+• Aim to decrease the number of negative behaviour incidents of the pupils you are working with by

-• Manage key relationships with schools and staff.
+• Manage key relationships with schools and staff

 Progression and Development Opportunities